tmobile/magentaA11y/_checklist-native/sheet.md

   - If necessary, use property wrapper `@AccessibilityFocusState` to assign identifiers to specific views to manually shift focus from one view to another as the user interacts with the screen with VoiceOver on.

 ### Announcement examples
-- "button" in announcements below comes from the accessibility services most of the time when a native component is used, not from the label.
-Options for announcements below depend on framework and versions.
-Announcement order can vary.
+- Announcement order can vary.
 - "Double tap to dismiss pop-up window, button"  (Invisible dismiss button- later versions)
 - "Close, button" (If Close X is available)
 - "Card controller, minimized, button, adjust the size of the card overlaying screen"  (When focus is on the card controller in minimized to go to half screen)